-Student Outcomes: The student will be able to communicate, reason, and analyze mathematically by applying the concepts learned in this course.
+Student Outcomes: The student will communicate, reason, and analyze mathematically by applying concepts learned in this course.

 202 - ESAT--ESSENTIAL SKILLS ALGEBRA TOPICS II Semester/Year 1-2 Credits

 Description: This course is designed to increase the time for Algebra II instruction.
 Instruction will include a combination of pre-instruction and reinforcement of topics to support the Algebra II curriculum.